telerik/winforms-docs/diagram/diagram-(beta).md

 ---
-title: Diagram (beta)
+title: Overview
 page_title: Diagram (beta) | UI for WinForms Documentation
 description: Diagram (beta)
 slug: winforms/diagram-(beta)
 tags: diagram,(beta)
 published: True
-position: 16
+position: 0
 ---

-# Diagram (beta)
+# Diagram

 __RadDiagram__ offers flexible and interactive diagramming layouts for your rich data-visualization applications.
 The framework tool set enables you to:

 * Design work-flows in which case shapes and connections are tightly bound to an underlying API